rodmena-limited/python-absurd-client/README.md

+# WARNING:
+DEPRECATED: This package is deprecated and is no longer maintained.
+Please consider using alternative solutions for your workflow management needs.

 # Absurd Python Client

 A Python client for the [Absurd SQL-based durable execution workflow system](https://github.com/earendil-works/absurd).
 This library provides a Python interface to interact with Absurd's PostgreSQL-based task queue and workflow engine.